Kunlong1994/lab3/Uploading-code-to-the-Arduino-via-Raspberry-Pi-SSH.md

 ARDUINO_DIR = /usr/share/arduino
 include ../Arduino.mk
 ```
+We added the standard `SPI` library, `Adafruit-GFX` and `Adafruit-PCD8544` separated by a space.

-7. One thing that this command line version of Arduino does not do is create `funtion prototypes`. `function protypes` just define at the top of the program what a function is called whith-out defining what it actually does.
-To compile and run our example code with the display example we need to add the following lines aobve the `void setup(){}` funtion.
+7. One thing that this command line version of Arduino does not do is automatically create for us are `funtion prototypes`. `function prototypes` define at the top of the program what a function is called without defining what it actually does.
+To compile and run our example code with the display example we need to add the following lines above the `void setup(){}` function. **If you are running a different example just go through and see where functions are defined.
+If you find one copy the first line of the function above void setup, remove the loos `{` and add a `;`.**

 ```c++
 void testdrawline(void);